Balkan Trip: One Month In The Balkans Itinerary

 How To Get To Mostar

 From Split, we took a bus towards Mostar in Bosnia and Herzegovina.
+(You can also get there from Sarajevo, the vibrant capital of Bosnia and Herzegovina.)
 The bus cost us 132 Kuna each (roughly €17) and a further Euro for putting our luggage into the hold.
 The bus journey is a very long journey to Mostar (over 4 hours to be precise).
 However, there are many stunning landscapes that you drive through.